Chart Color Schemes

 Bundaberg Surrounds - South ranks among the oldest 10% of areas nationwide

-Bundaberg Surrounds - South's median age is 53 years, significantly higher than the Rest of Queensland average of 41 and considerably older than the Australian median of 38.
-The 65-74 cohort is notably over-represented locally at 19.3%, compared to the Rest of Queensland average, while those aged 25-34 are under-represented at 7.9%.
-This concentration in the 65-74 age group is well above the national average of 9.4%.
-As per data from the 2021 Census, the 75 to 84 age group has grown from 8.4% to 9.4% of the population, while the 55 to 64 cohort has declined from 19.0% to 18.2%.
-By 2041, Bundaberg Surrounds - South is expected to see notable shifts in its age composition.
-The 65 to 74 group is projected to grow by 15%, reaching 2,689 from 2,336.
-Those aged 65 and above are expected to comprise 63% of the projected growth.
-Conversely, both the 5-14 and 15-24 age groups are projected to see reduced numbers.
+Bundaberg Surrounds - South's median age is 53 years, which is significantly higher than the Rest of Queensland average of 41 years and considerably older than the Australian median of 38 years.
+The 65-74 age cohort is notably over-represented in Bundaberg Surrounds - South at 19.3%, compared to the Rest of Queensland's average of 12.5%.
+This concentration is well above the national average of 9.4%.
+Post-2021 Census data shows that the 75 to 84 age group has grown from 8.4% to 9.4% of the population, while the 55 to 64 cohort has declined from 19.0% to 18.2%.
+By 2041, Bundaberg Surrounds - South is expected to see notable shifts in its age composition, with the 65 to 74 group projected to grow by 15%, reaching 2,689 people from 2,336.
+The aging population dynamic is clear, with those aged 65 and above comprising 63% of the projected growth.
+Conversely, both the 5 to 14 and 15 to 24 age groups are expected to see reduced numbers.